cassowary4health/Leaspy/docs/nutshell.rst

 where each color corresponds to a variable, and the connected dots corresponds to the repeated visits of a single participant.

 Not very engaging, right ?
-To go a step further, let's first encapsulate the data into the main `leaspy Data container`.
+To go a step further, let's first encapsulate the data into the main :class:`.Data` container.

     >>> data = Data.from_dataframe(alzheimer_df)

 Leaspy core functionality is to estimate the group-average trajectory of the different variables that are measured in a population.

-Let's initialize the leaspy object
+Let's initialize the :class:`.Leaspy` object:

     >>> leaspy_logistic = Leaspy('logistic', source_dimension=2)